 Table of contents:

-Check out this YouTube Tutorial on Azure:
+Check out this Youtube video on Azure Course:

 Microsoft launched the Azure PowerShell Az module (previously AzureRM) for interacting with Azure in December 2018.
 It is compatible with PowerShell 5.1 on Windows and PowerShell 6. x and higher on all platforms, and it is also available in Azure Cloud Shell.

 Azure PowerShell is a Windows PowerShell extension.
 It gives Windows PowerShell users access to Azure’s extensive features.
 Azure PowerShell programmers utilize predefined scripts known as cmdlets from the command line to conduct complex operations such as deploying virtual machines (VMs) or developing cloud services.

 APS can also be used programmatically to automate processes.
 While some users claim that the terminal is “unfinished” and that assistance is inadequate, proponents argue that the ease of use facilitates traditionally time-consuming operations.

 Start a career in Azure by signing up for our Microsoft Azure Course!

 Get 100% Hike!

 Master Most in Demand Skills Now !